ankeesler/btool/doc/plan.md

 ## Features

-### Need

-### Pain

-- Targets are per-os/arch
-- Ability to select multiple targets at once
-- Run a debugger with -debug
 - After switching to tar-ed archives, the source files are never up to date :(

-### Want

 - Cache registry data
+- Targets are per-os/arch
 - When I clean, I don't want to delete the stuff in the cache
 - Parallel builds
 - Single line UI for collecting and resolving nodes
 - Timing numbers for the resolution of each node
+- Ability to select multiple targets at once
+- Run a debugger with -debug
 - Run tests as a single linked executable
 - Check sha256 of downloaded thing
 - Ensure that downloaded .tar.gz depends on gaggle.yml (i.e., $this)

 ## Chores

-### Need

-### Pain

-### Want

 - Where are we copying that we don't need to?
 More pass-by-reference?
+  - Can the string manipulation in these fs functions be cleaned up at all?
+- Profile - where are the bottle necks?
 - It is bad that we are calling out to cc package stuff from registry package stuff
-- Profile - where are the bottle necks?
-- Can the string manipulation in these fs functions be cleaned up at all?

 ## Bugs